bernhard-42/jupyter-cadquery/README.md

    Note:

-   - the top half is the standalone viewer in a browser window
+   - The top half is the CadQuery code being debugged in VS Code
-   - the bottom half is the CadQuery code being debugged in VS Code
+   - The bottom half is the standalone viewer in a browser window
    - The `show` command in the code will tessellate the objects and send them via [zmq](https://pyzmq.readthedocs.io/en/latest/) to the standalone viewer

 ## Installation and Usage